Bishop Milner Catholic College: History

-The College first opened as Bishop Milner Catholic School in 1960 to serve the township of Dudley, and was one of the first Catholic secondary schools in the Midlands.
-In 1963 an extension was added to the main college building as well as with a new dining hall.
+The College first opened as Bishop Milner Catholic School in 1960 and was one of the first Catholic secondary schools in the Midlands.
+Bishop Milner Catholic College is named after John Milner, a Roman Catholic Bishop and writer who served as the Vicar Apostolic of the Midland District from 1803 to 1826.
+In 1963, an extension was added to the main college building as well as with a new dining hall.
 In 1981 a "Secretary's" block was also opened.
-A new classroom block for the teaching of Drama, Music, Dance, ICT, general classrooms and sixth form studies was opened in October 1994.
+A new classroom block for the teaching of dramatic arts, dance, music, ICT, and other general classrooms as well as sixth form studies was opened in 1994.
 Most of the school buildings were replaced between 2002 and 2005 at a cost over £6 million.

+Bishop Milner is one of the few Dudley borough schools with a sixth form, as most were closed in the early 1990s when the UK was introducing tertiary education.
 In the Autumn term of 2011 the reception area was extended and additional office space created above the reception on the first floor.
-In 2012 the sixth form area was updated to include a café area named "The Hub" along with the formation of enhanced study facilities.
-As a consequence and to create the Sixth Form study area, Drama/Performing Arts is now taught in the main building.
+In 2012, the sixth form area was updated to include a café area named "The Hub" along with the formation of enhanced study facilities.
 Bishop Milner converted voluntarily to academy status in September 2013 and took the name of Bishop Milner Catholic College.
 The Academy was formed in partnership with St Chad's Catholic Primary School, Sedgley and St Joseph's Catholic Primary School, Dudley.
 Together, the three schools are a Multi Academy Company (MAC) and have taken the name of St John Bosco Catholic Academy.
-Bishop Milner Catholic College is named after John Milner, a Roman Catholic Bishop and writer who served as the Vicar Apostolic of the Midland District from 1803 to 1826.

 Bishop Milner has links with local universities such as University of Birmingham, Newman University and University of Wolverhampton along with those that are further afield e.g. University of Oxford.
 The college also secured places on the Prime Minister's Global Fellowship programme.
 The college achieved its first student in the inaugural year of the programme, 2008, and in 2009 had 2 more successful applicants.
 The school also offers programmes such as The Duke of Edinburgh's Award.
+Bishop Milner has also undertaken major charitable initiatives, including Project Gambia, which took Year 11 students and staff to Gambia to help build housing and hospital facilities.
+In 2025, Bishop Milner became part of the St Gabriel Archangel Trust.